 Debbie Childress has had a passion for veterans for many years.
 As a former military spouse through four deployments in and around Iraq, she has seen firsthand the challenges that PTSD can cause for our veterans and their families.

 Growing up in a police family has given her a great respect and appreciation for civil servants.
 She now serves as the President of the Smithville Area Fire Protection District in Smithville, MO, and is the first woman to ever serve on the district’s board.
-She has also been an Auxiliary with the Kansas City Police Department’s Mounted Patrol Unit, giving her an outlet for her love of horses and serving others.
+She has also been an Auxiliary with the Kansas City Police Department’s Mounted Patrol Unit, giving her an outlet for her love of horses and serving others, and is currently serving auxiliary time with the Property and Evidence unit of KCPD.
+In 2019, Debbie was inducted into the Winnetonka High School Alumni Hall of Fame.

 Debbie is very involved with church activities at North Star United Methodist Church and enjoys serving on a mission team in Guatemala.
 Debbie has two kids, Wyatt and Heather and lives in Smithville, MO.

 Real Estate & Property Manager